khaimt/qa_expert/train/README.md

       - [Script to generate Multi-hop training data](#script-to-generate-multi-hop-training-data)

 ## Training Data Creation
 Each multi-hop question can be handled by decomposing it into single questions.
 This datasets contains multi-hop questions and their decomposed questions.
-We also add single questions to this dataset to make sure that the trained model is able to handle any kind of questions.
+We also add single questions to this dataset to make sure that the trained model is able to handle all kinds of questions.

 ### Format
-Each data point is a Json:
+Each data point is a Json with fields:
-+ *src*: source of data point: squad.json, drop.json, boolq.json, musicque.json or gen_qa.json
-+ *question*: the question, either single question or multi-hop questions
++ **question**: the question, can be single question or multi-hop question
-+ *inal_answer*: the final answer of the question --> model will generate this answer in the end
-+ *answer*: span answer or None --> please ignore this, just an additional field of information
++ **multihop**: True/False whether the question is multihop or not
-+ *sub_questions*: List of single questions to answer to answer the multi-hop question.
-If len(sub_questions) == 1 --> this is *single question*, *not multi-hop question*
++ **sub_questions**: List of decomposed single questions from question.
+If the question is single question, ```len(sub_questions) == 1```
-    + *question*: the single question to ask
+    + **question**: single question decomposed from original multi-hop question
-    + *answer*: the span answer of None or missing --> please ignore this, just an additional field of information
-    + *long_answer*: the complete answer of this single question
+    + **paragraph**: the retrieval context for the single question
+    + **long_answer**: the answer to the single question, the format is: xxx\nAnswer:yyy where xxx is the reasoning (thought) before generte answer to the question.
-    + *paragraph*: the context of the single question (this is considered as the retrieved context of the single question)
++ **final_answer**: The final answer to the question.
+If the question is multihop, this has the form: Summary:xxx\nAnswer:yyy Where xxx is the summary of anwers from decomposed single questions before generating final answer: yyy
-    + *unanswerable*: = True if this question is unanswerable --> you can ignore this because long_answer, note this field might be missing, default value is False.

-We both generate new training data and make use of available multi-hop Q&A data.
++ **answer**: <i>Can ignore this field</i>
++ **meta_info**: contains the information about how the data point was created
++ **tag**: <i>can ignore this field</i>

 ### Generate New Training Data
 We found that not much available public training data for multi-hop Q&A so we decided to create new training data using **gpt-3.5-turbo-instruct** - an OpenAI Model.
-Actually we create multi-hop questions in 2 categories:
+Actually we create 2 kinds of multi-hop questions:

 #### Multi-hop Questions asking about an attribute of 2 entities in a question